1. About Juni

 - if the European Commission has adopted a decision confirming that a third country provides adequate protection.

-- if we’ve agreed to standard contractual clauses approved by the European Commission with the organization.
+- if we’ve agreed to standard contractual clauses approved by the European Commission with the organisation.

 13. Who do you share my personal data with?